 ACCOMPLISHMENTS: Svetlana is a Latvian musician, singer, songwriter, journalist and producer of a new show, Artist’s Voices, raising awareness about the support artists need to succeed and the diverse skills needed behind the scenes.
 As a classically trained singer, she recently began to immerse herself in jazz.
 These styles represent the two cultures that have impacted her social experience and ignited her musical passion.
 Svetlana is a unique artist who sings in many languages, styles and genres including opera, jazz, pop, gospel, folk and contemporary Christian music.

-In 2021, she received the Ella Fitzgerald Charitable Foundation Scholarship and worked with the New York Voices, coached by world-class musicians such as Kim Nazarian, Lauren Kinhan, Darmon Meader, Greg Jasperse, and Peter Eldridge.
-She was also invited to the XIV International Latvian Young Musicians Master Class, "Mūzikas interpretācija mūsdienās" and honored to work with Inga Slubovska-Kancevica, one of the leading singers of the Latvian National Opera.
-She recently performed at the first U.S. Latvian Song and Dance Festival in Minnesota in Summer 2022 as a member of the Latvian choir of Kalamazoo.
+She was invited to the XIV International Latvian Young Musicians Master Class, "Mūzikas interpretācija mūsdienās" and honored to work with Inga Slubovska-Kancevica, one of the leading singers of the Latvian National Opera.